Atashnezhad/Fraud_Detection_Pyspark/README.md

 ### Step 2 - Data descriptions
-A pyspark session initiated and the data was read using read.csv as follow.
+A pyspark session initiated and the data was read using read.csv as follows.

 ```python
 data = spark.read.csv('train.csv', inferSchema=True, header=True)